Lyczeq/my-tutorials/react/5.events/events.md

 ...
 ```

-Because this function will be called when component is mounted.
+Because this function will be called when component is registered into React - **mounted**.
 What is more, onClick takes function as an argument, not value which in this case is `void`.
 We had similar approach in pure JS, so it shouldn't shock you 🤓.